How We See an Honors Course at MU

 Honors courses, offered either through individual departments (designated as H) or the Honors College (designated as GN_HON), provide MU professors with the opportunity to teach the university’s top undergraduate students in an intimate seminar setting.
 These courses set the stage for additional mentoring and teaching possibilities, including honors research and theses.

-To graduate from the Honors College, a student needs to complete successfully a minimum of 20 honors credits (if student enrolled prior to fall 2017) or 24 honors credits (for all students enrolling in or after fall 2017), which can be accomplished through a variety of options, including not only departmental and General Honors courses but also independent study, approved internships, Honors Learning-by-Contract (HLBC), and approved graduate-level courses in the junior and senior year.
-Honors courses are generally offered as 1-5 credits, depending upon the discipline, course, and structure.
+To graduate from the Honors College, a student needs to complete successfully a minimum of 20 honors credits (if student enrolled prior to fall 2017) or 24 honors credits (for all students enrolling in or after fall 2017), which can be accomplished through a variety of options, including not only departmental and General Honors courses, but also independent study, approved internships, Honors Learning-by-Contract (HLBC), and approved graduate-level courses in the junior and senior year.
+Honors courses are generally offered for 1-5 credits, depending upon the discipline, course, and structure.

 This document presents our philosophy of honors education and offers specific guidelines for developing an honors course.
 Like all useful documents, it is intended to be adaptable.

 Part of the fun of developing a course is to think through it with colleagues.
 The leadership team of the Honors College would be happy to meet with you about your proposed course.
-In addition, you’re welcome to attend any of our group conversations with honors faculty about best practices, challenges, and opportunities.
-These are held periodically throughout the year.

 The following sections are available for your consultation and reference: